Otofonix Hearing Aid Reviews

 Otofonix App - Volume Control Otofonix App - Sound Adjustment

-Overall, the Sona is best for those with mild or moderate hearing loss and users who want a BTE device with advanced OTC features.
+Overall, the Sona is best for those with mild or moderate hearing loss and users who want a BTE device with advanced OTC features such as Bluetooth connectivity and a handy companion app.

-In addition to the Sona, Otofonix offers the Groove ($1,590 per pair), the Helix ($1,390 per pair), the Encore ($790 per pair), the Elite ($790 per pair), and the Apex ($496 per pair).
-All models have directional microphones, noise reduction, and digital sound processors.
-The Encore and Helix models have a telecoil that allows users to access hearing loops and other inductance systems, making them best for those who enjoy events in venues like concerts or movies at the theater.
+In addition to the Sona, Otofonix offers the Groove ($449 per pair), Helix ($399 per pair), Encore ($375 per pair), Elite ($249 per pair) and Revive ($499 per pair).
+Each model varies in its hearing tech and features, but most models feature directional microphones, noise reduction and digital sound processors.
+The Encore and Helix models have a telecoil that allows users to access hearing loops and other inductance systems, making them best for those who enjoy concerts or movies at the theater.

 Otofonix Models